DAVID WALKER DAVID WALKER

 Stranger Danger

 One of the biggest takeaways for me was becoming more comfortable photographing strangers and directing people.
 Anyone who photographs people regularly will know how much resistance can appear the moment you actually have to approach someone.
 Alongside photographing strangers in the busy streets of Camden, we also worked with models to create more intentional portraits.
-Working with Tink Face was a particular highlight with her dramatic poses, colourful styling, and expressive energy.
+Working with Tink Face was a highlight with her dramatic poses, colourful styling, and expressive energy and Louis also was brilliantly patient and comfortable in front of the camera.

 The more I reflected on the weekend, the more I realised this wasn’t really just about photography.
 It was about hesitation, fear, confidence, and learning how to step into uncomfortable moments rather than avoid them.
 The conversations we hesitate to start.
 The risks we avoid taking.
 And learning how to quiet that inner voice long enough to properly connect with the world around us.